-An ostomy is a surgically created opening in a child's gastrointestinal (GI) system to pass "poop" (called stool or feces) or urine (in their urinary system) out onto the abdominal surface.
-This opening is often called a stoma.
-A stoma is the actual part of the small or large bowel or urinary tract that is brought through an incision on the abdominal wall and can be seen on the skin.
-It may be temporary to allow the affected area to heal and/or grow or permanent, depending upon your child's specific condition.
-Your child's surgeon, pediatric nurse, or ET Nurse will explain the reason for the surgery and tell you where the stoma is located in your child's GI or urinary system.
+Often called a stoma, a stoma is the actual part of the small or large bowel or urinary tract that is brought through an incision on the abdominal wall and can be seen on the skin.
+A stoma may be temporary to allow the affected area to heal and/or grow or permanent, depending upon your child's specific condition.
+Your child's surgeon, pediatric nurse, or stoma care specialist will explain the reason for the surgery and tell you where the stoma is located in your child's GI or urinary system.